WoKak/datasec/README.md

-# webPlang
+# datasec

-this is a web platform for learning language
+this is an app similar to Gruyere but designed to be more secure

 ## Technology stack